 1. NALP Paralegals shall, by their membership, covenant to observe the rules of conduct set out in this Code of Ethics

-2. NALP Paralegals shall at no time represent him/herself to a client, solicitor, barrister, notary public, licensed conveyancer, chartered legal executive or other paralegal, court administrative personnel or member of the general public either expressly or impliedly by any legal description other than as a NALP Paralegal and referencing their level of NALP Membership i.e. Affiliate, Associate, Graduate, Fellow or Licensed Paralegal and their PPR Tier Level and whether or not they have a practising certificate issued by the PPR
+2. NALP Paralegals shall at no time represent him/herself to a client, solicitor, barrister, notary public, licensed conveyancer, chartered legal executive or other paralegal, court administrative personnel or member of the general public either expressly or impliedly by any legal description other than as a NALP Paralegal and referencing their level of NALP Membership i.e. Affiliate, Associate, Graduate, Fellow or Licensed Paralegal and whether or not they have a Licence to Practice issued by NALP

 4. NALP Paralegals must discharge his/her duties at all times with honesty and integrity.

 5. NALP Paralegals shall at all times work in a conscientious, diligent and efficient manner and will give his loyalty to the firm/company/organisation for which he works and the Partners/Directors and other employees thereof.